atelierspierrot/atelierspierrot/CONTRIBUTING.md

     git checkout -b <my-branch>

-The development process of the package requires some external dependencies to work, loaded via [Composer](http://getcomposer.org/).
+If the development process of the package requires some external dependencies to work, you must install it first.

+If the root directory of the package contains a `composer.json` manifest file, some dependencies are loaded via [Composer](http://getcomposer.org/).
 To install them, run:

     // install Composer if your don't have it curl -sS https://getcomposer.org/installer | php